Journey to the Cross, Part 3–The Upper Room, the Lord’s Supper and Gethsemane

 –How may we live more deeply for Jesus and show love to others?

-As we prepare for Easter next week, my heart is tuned to the vignettes leading up to the most significant event in human history–the death and resurrection of our Savior Jesus Christ.
-Having just returned from Israel last Thursday, this experiential journey of the sights, sounds, smells of Jesus’ journey to the cross and tomb are fresh.
-Throughout this Holy Week, I’ll bring some of my reflections on the events of Easter.
+As we prepare for Holy Week next month, my heart is tuned to the vignettes leading up to the most significant event in human history–the death and resurrection of our Savior Jesus Christ.
+Having been blessed to visit Israel five times over the last 10 years, I’ll try to boost the sensory, experiential journey of the sights, sounds, smells of Jesus’ journey to the cross and tomb.
+Throughout these weeks and through Holy Week, I’ll bring some of my reflections on the events of Easter.

 What a week.
 What a Holy Week.
 Isn’t it amazing that the first half of the Gospel of John covers the first 33 years of Jesus’ life, and the last half covers one week?